tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 There was a new car parked in my driveway, twenty times nicer than my old sedan.
 Otherwise, the street was quiet.

-I span around, eyes scanning for my phone.
+I spun around, eyes scanning for my phone.
 I found it laying on my desk in its usual place, charged to one-hundred percent.

 There was a notification from the FireFly App.